 Voice Search With Your Roku Remote

-If you own a Roku 3, Roku 4, or Roku Ultra, there is a magnifying glass icon on your remote, below the down arrow.
+If you own a compatible remote, there is a magnifying glass button below the down arrow.
 Hold this button down, then put the remote to your mouth like a microphone, and say what it is you want to watch.
 Your Roku will start a search, like this:

 If you don’t have a microphone on your remote, there’s a “Search” option in your Roku’s main menu, but it requires typing using a clumsy on-screen keyboard.
 It’s honestly a lot easier to use your phone, so skip to the section below to learn how to do that.